 The first step in viral infection is attachment, interaction of a virion with a specific receptor site on the surface of a cell.
 Receptor molecules differ for different viruses but are generally glycoproteins.
-In some cases, the virus binds protein sequences and in others oligosaccharides.
-Receptor binding is believed to reflect fortuitous configurational homologies between a virion surface structure and a cell surface component.

 After binding, the virus particle is taken up inside the cell.
 This step is referred to as penetration or engulfment.
 In some systems, this is accomplished by receptor-mediated endocytosis, with uptake of the ingested virus particles within endosomes.
-There are also examples of direct penetration of virus particles across the plasma membrane.
-In other cases, there is fusion of the virion envelope with the plasma membrane of the cell.

 Uncoating occurs concomitantly with or shortly after penetration.
-Uncoating is the physical separation of the virial nucleic acid from the outer structural components of the virion so that it can function.
-The genome may be released as free nucleic acid or as a nucleocapsid.
-The nucleocapsids usually contain polymerases.
+Uncoating is the physical separation of the viral nucleic acid from the outer structural components of the virion.